learn-co-curriculum/dsc-distance-metrics-lab/README.md

 ## Introduction

-In this lab, we'll calculate various distances between multiple points using the distance metrics we learned about!
+In this lab, you'll calculate various distances between multiple points using the distance metrics you learned about!

 ## Objectives